 In Arroyo Grande, California, Arroyo Grande Police Department is working with Code Four to reduce reporting drag across serious follow-up investigations, property and follow-up casework, and special-victims and sensitive investigations.
 The focus is faster first drafts, cleaner review, and more officer time back for calls and follow-up.

-Arroyo Grande Police Department’s own investigations page lays out a specific workflow problem.
+Arroyo Grande Police Department’s own investigation software page lays out a specific workflow problem.
 Patrol officers handle most preliminary investigations, but some incidents demand specialized investigative expertise, outside-agency coordination, or a larger investment of time and personnel.
 When that happens, cases move through supervisory review and into the Investigations Section for assignment based on complexity.
 The department says that work ranges from assaults, burglaries, thefts, robberies, fraud, and identity theft to sex crimes and even the rare homicide.

 That makes documentation quality more than a routine patrol issue.
 The first report has to be strong enough to support the next stage without forcing detectives to rebuild the case file from the ground up.